ziggyt/1DT305-Introduction-to-Applied-IoT/README.md

 ## Presenting the data

-Describe the presentation part.
-How is the dashboard built?
-How long is the data preserved in the database?

 The dashboard is built using Adafruit IO, and it consists of a gauge, and a line chart.
-More blocks can be added, but these blocks were the ones I felt were most suitable.
+Different types of blocks can be added, but these blocks were the ones I felt were most suitable.

 Data policy by Adafruit is as follows: